Permanent Supportive Housing

 Supportive housing assists people who are homeless or at risk of homelessness, with the goal of promoting long-term health and wellbeing for both the residents and the overall community.
 Supportive housing is suitable for individuals with varying health

 and personal challenges and needs.
-People have had reasons for becoming homelessness, supportive housing tailors its response to clients, to help them maintain their housing.
+People fall into homelessness due to a variety of circumstances, supportive housing tailors its response to clients, to help them maintain their housing.
 Non-profit housing operators provide on-site, non-clinical supports, such

 as life-skills training, and connections to primary health care, mental health or substance use services.